Zeigren/QMSV/README.md

 The idea of QMSV is to make Intel/Altera FPGA development outside of the Quartus/ModelSim GUIs somewhat easier, hopefully while making some improvements.
 It uses [Sublime Text 3](https://www.sublimetext.com) with the [Sublime System Verilog](https://sv-doc.readthedocs.io/en/latest/) package to improve the actual HDL writing experience.
 Quartus is used for all the typical stuff, and ModelSim for linting.
 [VUnit](https://vunit.github.io/index.html) is used as a unit testing framework, in this case for ModelSim which runs any tests or simulations.

 QMSV contains build systems with syntax highlighting and in line errors* for Quartus, ModelSim, and VUnit.
-As well as a snippet for a python script that is used for generating and updating Quartus project files, it also creates the basic folder structure, a VUnit python script, and a Sublime Text project file.
+As well as a snippet for a python script that is used for generating and updating Quartus project files, it also creates the basic folder structure, a VUnit python script, a Sublime Text project file, and a .gitignore file.
 There is also a included snippet to create GPL v3 headers in your SystemVerilog or Verilog files.

 QMSV is currently designed for use in Windows.